nilsreiter/generic-xml-reader/README.md

 UIMA-based stand-off annotation.
 How to map inline XML elements onto UIMA annotation types can be specified with rules.

+Within certain limits, the package can also be used to export into inline XML.

 # Example

 Let's consider an example XML snippet